Senghab-Cheng/Final-Project-Team-3/README.txt

-To use QR Code Change IP Address in header Employee_Attendance
+To use QR Code Change IP Address in header Employee_AttendanceTracker.h